-- AKOSH Enforcement has dedicated one safety officer position to conduct discrimination investigations as his/her primary responsibility.
-A second safety officer serves as a fill-in during the primary's vacation and required training.
-When available, administrative staff assists with some data entry in an effort to reduce workload for this position. - AKOSH Enforcement anticipates having one safety officer with less than one year of experience at the beginning of FFY 2021.
-Senior CSHOs will assist with training and mentoring.
-Consequently, the inspector in training will not be expected to produce at the journey level in FY 2021. - AKOSH Enforcement foresees having two Industrial Hygienists with less than three months of experience at the beginning of FFY 2021.
-Senior health CSHOs will assist with training and mentoring the new CSHOs, subsequently reducing the total number of health inspections for FFY 2021.
+- AKOSH Enforcement has dedicated one safety officer position to Whistleblower inspections as their primary responsibility.
+A second fully trained safety officer serves as a back-up for primary during vacations, training, and other authorized absences of the primary.
+When time constraints allow, administrative personnel assist with data entry to aid in efficient processing of Whistleblower cases. - AKOSH Enforcement foresees having two Industrial Hygienists with less than one year of experience at the beginning of FFY 2022.
+Senior health CSHOs will assist training and mentoring the new CSHOs, subsequently reducing the total number of health inspections for FFY 2022.
 The projected number of health inspections assumes there will be no further personnel changes within AKOSH. - New participants are those that become active during the fiscal year.
-The total number of participants is the number that is active at the end of the fiscal year, and includes all new sites from that year. - Cooperative Programs with Enforcement Incentives: Programs similar to OSHA's Strategic Partnership Program that provide enforcement incentives to approved participants, such as inspection exemption or deferral, or reduced penalties. - Outreach Participants: Projected total number of trainees/participants in formal training, workshops, seminars, speeches, conferences, informal worksite training, etc., during the year. - Fiscal year based on federal fiscal year.
+The total number of participants is the number that is active at the end of the fiscal year and includes all new sites from that year. - Cooperative Programs with Enforcement Incentives: Programs similar to OSHA's Strategic Partnership Program that provide enforcement incentives to approved participants, such as inspection exemption or deferral, or reduced penalties. - Outreach Participants: Projected total number of trainees/participants in formal training, workshops, seminars, speeches, conferences, informal worksite training, etc., during the year. - Fiscal year based on federal fiscal year.